SandyRodger/launch_school_books/http_book.md

 </p>

 - Here is a walk-through using Yahoo, but I already have cookies from Yahoo, so it doesn't work for me.
 I will use https://www.brightonandhovealbion.com/ instead because I have no interest in football.
-- The 'response headers' tab tab should have a 'set-cookies' line, but mine does not, even though I have accepted cookies.
+- The 'response headers' tab should have a 'set-cookies' line, but mine does not, even though I have accepted cookies.

 How it should work:
 - You go to a website you've never been to (or to be precise, never accepted cookies from).
 - Under the inspector's 'Network' tab you will find a 'Request Headers' tab.
 - The inspector tab has a section called 'Request Headers'.
 At this point it has no reference to cookies.
 - Under the 'Response Headers' tab it has 'set-cookies' headers.
-These add cookie data to the response.
+These add cookie-data to the response.
 - Once you have made a request on the page the 'cookie' header will be set.
 This is now information sent by your browser to the server.
 Your browser stores these cookies.
 It remains stored even if you shut down and restart everything.

 How does the website keep track of us if each packet is unrelated to each other?
 This can be demonstrated by following these steps: